Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

 \section{Introduction}

 In science and technology, the researcher often is interested in causal relationships \citep{PearlBook,Elements}.
 One reason being that causality is key to understanding actions and their consequences.
 Even without the intent to actually take an action, scientific reasoning and insight often revolve around the impact an action would have.
+Understanding the causes of things has always been integral to scientific curiosity.

 The flavor of causal reasoning we will focus on is the study from \emph{observational} data: In practice, potential consequences may prohibit the experimental exploration of possible actions.
 In other cases an experiment may not be feasible; for example, because an action, like the release of greenhouse gases, may not be taken voluntarily or repeatable, yet the consequences, like climate change, may mandate scientific study.
 In such cases, causal knowledge must be extracted from observations alone.